John Warner (writer)

 John Warner (born 1970) is an American writer, editor, and teacher of writing.
-He is the author of seven books and the editor of McSweeney's Internet Tendency.
-He is a frequent contributor to The Morning News and has been anthologized in May Contain Nuts, Stumbling and Raging: More Politically Inspired Fiction, and The Future Dictionary of America.
-He frequently collaborates with writer Kevin Guilfoile.
-Warner's most debut novel was The Funny Man.
-The book has been reviewed by Publishers Weekly and Kirkus Reviews.
-His most recent work is the short story collection A Tough Day for the Army edited by Michael Griffith and published by the LSU Press series, Yellow Shoe Fiction.
+He is the editor of McSweeney's Internet Tendency, a frequent contributor to The Morning News, and has been anthologized in May Contain Nuts, Stumbling and Raging: More Politically Inspired Fiction, and The Future Dictionary of America.

-He is the "Chief Creative Czar" of TOW Books, a publishing imprint dedicated to humorous books distributed by F+W Publications Inc.

-Warner was born in Northbrook, Illinois.
-His great uncle is the American writer Allan Seager.
+Career

-He previously taught at Clemson University in Clemson, SC.
+Warner previously taught at Clemson University in Clemson, South Carolina.
 His focus was creative writing, and he was the director of a Humor Creative Inquiry.
 In this inquiry, he was working to teach students what humor is and how to create it.
 This three course series resulted in a student publication in 2008.

-Currently, Warner teaches creative writing at College of Charleston in Charleston, SC.
+Warner teaches creative writing at College of Charleston in Charleston, South Carolina.
+He was the "Chief Creative Czar" of TOW Books, a publishing imprint dedicated to humorous books distributed by F+W Publications.
+The line was inspired by his book, Fondling Your Muse (2005), which parodies Writer's Digest.

+Warner frequently collaborates with writer Kevin Guilfoile.
+Warner's most debut novel was The Funny Man.
+The book has been reviewed by Publishers Weekly and Kirkus Reviews.
+His short story collection Tough Day for the Army, edited by Michael Griffith, was published by the LSU Press series, Yellow Shoe Fiction, in 2014.